AlexandrovskiyAndrei/Screens/README.md

 # Screens
 Takes screenshots of webpages

 Opens a webpage, collects all its links.
-Then opens every link and takes a screenshot of a webpage.
+Then opens every link and takes a screenshot of a webpage (in reverted order).